-This course is designed to cover a range of key texts - exploring Shakespeare, F. Scott Fitzgerald, Forster, Alice Walker and Carol Ann Duffy - the aim being for you to discover a wide range of diverse writing and to enable you to hone your skills with regards to essay writing and research.
+This A Level English Literature course is designed to cover a range of key texts - exploring Shakespeare, F. Scott Fitzgerald, Forster, Alice Walker and Carol Ann Duffy - the aim being for you to discover a wide range of diverse writing and to enable you to hone your skills with regards to essay writing and research.
 You will learn through class discussion, which will involve reading ahead and presenting your ideas.
 You will need to have a genuine interest in literature.

 In this course you will study the following.